310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Doing such unnecessary things… No one asked for it, okay?
+doing such unnecessary things… no one asked for it, okay?

-If I were to just restrain myself for a while, it would have all gone well.
+if i were to just restrain myself for a while, it would have all gone well.

-You said you put pressure on them, but my household has not actually done anything wrong.
+you said you put pressure on them, but my household has not actually done anything wrong.

-Please do not threaten people for no reason.
+please do not threaten people for no reason.

-It is our responsibility as people with power to protect peace by not using that power.
+it is our responsibility as people with power to protect peace by not using that power.
 {% endbubble %}

 {% bubble Madara %}